Resilience: when cities are too heavy

 Creating living soil

-These flash floods, like those that hit the New York region in late September 2023, are the result of increasingly intense rainy spells in a city where the subsurface has been overly developed with anarchic and insufficient drainage systems.
+These flash floods are the result of increasingly intense rainy spells in a city where the subsurface has been overly developed with anarchic and insufficient drainage systems.
 The weight of buildings and superstructures, added to that of water, increases its subsidence (sinking under the load).

 NEW YORK, NEW YORK - SEPTEMBER 29: A person makes a video of a flood water on Parkside Avenue on September 29, 2023 in the Flatbush neighborhood of Brooklyn borough New York City.
 Flash flooding is expected in the counties of Nassau, Queens and Kings, which includes Brooklyn, according to the state’s National Weather Service office as remnants of Tropical Storm Ophelia reaches the Northeast.
 Gov. Kathy Hochul has declared a state of emergency for the NYC area.
 (Photo by Michael M. Santiago/Getty Images)